 Sadly, in this kind of debate, the first casualty might be the gospel itself.
 Someone could get the sense that Christians are preaching different messages.
 In fact, the differences concern points of emphasis.
 No one wants to preach a “reductionistic” gospel.
 In other words, we never want to choose one aspect of the gospel at the expense of another.

 This is exactly what can happen when we oversimplify the message by forgetting the narrative biblical context from which it comes.
 How can we present a gospel that is robust and not reduced?

-Theologians and missionaries must constantly make decisions about what themes should be highlighted and how to relate main ideas to their contexts.
-Westerners are generally prone towards either-or thinking.
+Theologians and missionaries must constantly decide what themes should be highlighted and how to relate main ideas to their contexts.
+Westerners are generally prone to either-or thinking.
 When this enters the church, people easily confuse what is true/false with what is primary/ secondary.
 We need a both-and perspective.